-This article provides a detailed response to: What is a Performance Management System (PMS)?
-For a comprehensive understanding of Performance Management, we also include relevant case studies for further reading and links to Performance Management best practice resources.
+This article provides a detailed response to: What Is a Performance Management System (PMS)?
+[Complete Guide for HR & Business] For a comprehensive understanding of Performance Management, we also include relevant case studies for further reading and links to Performance Management templates.

 The framework of a PMS is designed to seamlessly integrate with the organization's strategy development process.
 This integration ensures that performance management is not an isolated activity but a strategic enabler that supports broader business objectives.
 The framework typically includes setting strategic goals, defining key performance indicators (KPIs), and establishing a clear linkage between individual performance and organizational goals.